Welcome!

 Email: jjian [at] scripps [dot] edu

 Hi there!
-I’m Jinglin Jian (简靖琳), a PhD student at The Scripps Research Institute by the beautiful ocean 🏖️ at San Diego, CA. I’m deeply grateful to be supported by the Kellogg Fellowship, a three-year endowed award generously funded by the Kellogg family and The ALSAM Foundation.
-I received my master degree from the School of Information Sciences at the University of Illinois at Urbana-Champaign, where I had the opportunity to work close with Professor Qingyun Wang, Professor Haohan Wang, and Professor Ge Liu.
-Previously, I studied at Beijing Normal University, with a dual B.Econ. degree in Economics from Peking University.
+I’m Jinglin Jian (简靖琳), a PhD student at Scripps Research by the beautiful ocean 🏖️ at San Diego, CA. I’m deeply grateful to be supported by the Kellogg Fellowship, a three-year endowed award generously funded by the Kellogg family and The ALSAM Foundation.

 Publications and Conferences